AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 A Plug-in is a piece of JavaScript code that we can add to our implementation to perform a specific function that is not built into the product.
 Plug-ins can be built by you, by other Adobe Customers/Partners, or by Adobe Consulting.
 Even if they are created by Adobe Consulting, they are always implemented on your site as-is, and you are responsible to do all of the testing on your site to make sure that they work correctly.

 To implement plug-ins, there are basically three steps:

 1. Include the doPlugins function, where the plug-in will be referenced
 1. Add the main function code for the plug-in
 1. Include the code that calls the function and sets variables, etc.

-#### Make the Code Globally Accessible
+### Make the Code Globally Accessible

-If you are going to add the doPlugins function (below) and use plug-ins, you need to check a box to make the code available globally in the Analytics imnplementation.
+If you are going to add the doPlugins function (below) and use plug-ins, you need to check a box to make the code available globally in the Analytics implementation.

 1. Go to **[!UICONTROL Extensions > Installed]**